 First, let’s get this straight: There’s no reason that a fitness membership, package of lessons or other service you offer can’t make great gift.

 The recipients appreciate them just as much as they would a physical gift.
-These gifts are also special because they promote health and fitness and don’t risk taking up space or gathering dust.
+These gifts are also special because they promote health and fitness.
+Also, they don’t risk taking up space or gathering dust.

 Secondly, they can be a really good fit for people who are difficult to buy for.
 I’m thinking especially of middle and high school age boys, and for higher income adults who usually buy all the things they want but might love to try a new fitness experience.